How to Sell Your HDB Flat in Singapore: Timeline, Costs, and the 2026 Process

 HDB enforces an Ethnic Integration Policy (EIP) at the block and neighbourhood level.
 The policy caps the percentage of households of each ethnic group (Chinese, Malay, Indian and Others, also called CMIO) in any given HDB block.
 There is also a separate cap on Singapore Permanent Resident (SPR) households.

-For sellers, the EIP is a pool restriction.
-If your block has hit the cap for your ethnic group, you can only sell to a buyer who keeps the block within the quota.
+For sellers, the EIP limits who you can sell to.
+If your block has already hit the cap for your ethnic group, your buyer must come from an ethnic group that keeps the block within the quota.
 In practice this hurts minority sellers most often.
 Studies show minority-owned flats in EIP-constrained blocks frequently sell for less or stay on market longer because the eligible buyer pool is smaller.

 HDB updates the quotas on the 1st of each month.
 Check yours before you list.
 If you are EIP-constrained and the flat is hard to move at fair value, HDB now has a buyback scheme for genuine cases.